 - Then sautée them to use in risottos, soups, salads or to eat as a side dish with a little lemon.

 What Will Happen if They Aren’t Prepared Safely?

 Well first let me ask why you want to tempt faith.
 Feeling lucky?

 You won’t die or anything but you may get an upset stomach, diarrhea, abdominal cramping, headaches, sweats… all the fun stuff!
 Just don’t.

-Now what I don’t want you to do is not try them because they are delicious and special because they are only available a few weeks of the year.
+What you do want to do is give them a try because they are delicious!
 Just eat them safely and take the time to wash and prepare them before chomping down.